Polypore: Uses

-Some species of bracket fungi are edible, such as sulphur polypore; the lingzhi mushroom is another, which is used in Chinese medicine.
+Some species of bracket fungi are edible, such as chicken of the woods; the lingzhi mushroom is another, which is used in Chinese medicine.
 They can also be used as a wick in an oil/fat lamp.

 The tinder fungus (Fomes fomentarius) has been used as tinder since at least the time of Ötzi the Iceman.
 It has also been used to make a material similar to leather.

 Ganoderma applanatum, the artist's conk, is used as a substrate for drawings.
 Fresh specimens develop dark brown lines when drawn upon with a stylus.
 The lines become permanent when the specimen is dried.

-Medicinal uses
+Traditional uses

-Most polypores are edible or at least non-toxic, however one genus of polypores has members that are poisonous.
+Most polypores are edible or at least non-toxic, although one genus of polypores has members that are poisonous.
 Polypores from the genus Hapalopilus have caused poisoning in several people with effects including kidney dysfunction and deregulation of central nervous system functions.
-Some polypores have been used in ritual and for utilitarian purposes for ages; the famous Ötzi the Iceman was found carrying two different polypore species: Piptoporus betulinus, notable for its long usage in European folk medicines, and Fomes fomentarius, which was likely used for starting fires.
+Some polypores have been used in ritual and for utilitarian purposes for ages; Ötzi the Iceman was found carrying two different polypore species: Piptoporus betulinus and Fomes fomentarius.

-Medicinal mushroom polypores in use today are Ganoderma lucidum coll. (reishi or lingzhi), Trametes versicolor (turkey tail) and Ganoderma applanatum (Japanese Kofuki-saru-no-koshikake).
-Beyond their traditional use in herbal medicine, contemporary research has suggested many applications of polypores for the treatment of illnesses related to the immune system and cancer recovery.
+Polypores used in traditional medicine are Ganoderma lucidum coll. (reishi or lingzhi), Trametes versicolor (turkey tail) and Ganoderma applanatum.

-Several species have been studied for their ability to produce compounds with anti-pathogenic activity.